New Year’s resolutions are typically goals that we set for the coming year and results we plan to achieve.

-Optimistic and caught up in the spirit, 'New Year’s Eve You' makes promises on behalf of 'Future You', and Future You never have a chance, because goals set in the future often stay in the future, and we find ourselves making the same resolutions the following year.
+Optimistic and caught up in the spirit, "New Year’s Eve You" makes promises on behalf of "Future You," and "Future You" never has a chance, because goals set in the future often stay in the future, and we find ourselves making the same resolutions the following year.

 Start thinking about how you want to live your “nows.”
-The best way to make your intentions a reality is to re-conceptualize resolutions as daily, even hourly, commitments, more like “New Now’s Resolutions.”
+The best way to make your intentions a reality is to re-conceptualize resolutions as daily, even hourly, commitments—more like “New Now’s Resolutions.”

 Feelings will ebb and flow throughout the day, we can’t sustain permanent inner peace and emotional freedom, but there is a baseline of “being” that can always be reached, no matter what is happening within or around you.
 What is this baseline of feeling that you desire?

 Here are 13 daily habits I want to share with you (arranged more-or-less chronologically).

 Breathe in through your nose and out through your mouth.
-Reach for your in-breath from your lower abdomen, completely fill your belly and ribcage with air, then drop your jaw, soften the muscles around your mouth, throat, and neck, and breathe out through the mouth, softening your belly.
+Reach for your in-breath from your lower abdomen, fill your belly and ribcage with air, then drop your jaw, soften the muscles around your mouth, throat, and neck, and breathe out through the mouth, softening your belly.
 Allow the exhalation to be longer than the inhalation.

-Smile before you get out of bed: smile and allow even more of that beautiful energy to come in and stay in.
+Smile before you get out of bed.
+Smile and allow even more of that beautiful energy to come in and stay in.
 You don’t need a reason to smile, you are simply training your being to attract and notice more situations that bring about joy, laughter, and contentment.

 Caution: One can only serve when their cup is full.
-If you are depleted, ask, how can I serve my core-essence today? so you can fill up and recharge, and then you will be resourceful to serve others.
+If you are depleted, ask, "Wow can I serve my core-essence today?" so you can fill up and recharge, and then you will be resourceful enough to serve others.
 Your fulfillment is service.